Ibrahim Tuqan: Poetry

 Tuqan's career as a poet began during his adolescence.
 He was greatly influenced by his grandfather who wrote zajal, as well as his mother, who was fond of "heroic" Arabic literature.
-As he was encouraged by his father, Tuqan was highly interested Qur'an and used to read it every Ramadan.
+As he was encouraged by his father, Tuqan was highly interested in Qur'an and used to read it every Ramadan.
 Tuqan published his first poem in 1923 while in Beirut.
 There, he found that the Lebanese press encouraged him greatly to publish his work.
 In 1923, Tuqan also published his first ode in Lebanon under the title al-Mumarridat or Mala’ikat al-rahma.

 Most of his poems dealt with the Arab struggle against the British Mandate that controlled Palestine since 1922.
 His poems gained fame in the Arab world during the 1936–39 Arab revolt in Palestine.
 According to author Salma Khadra Jayyusi, Tuqan's poetry is marked by "sincerity and emotional veracity.
 His verse clear and direct, the diction simple and well-chosen, and the phrases powerful and often terse."

 Here is an excerpt from one of his notable poems, Mawtini, which he wrote during the Arab revolt: